- Reference Number: HEY-180/2021

 - You should avoid heavy lifting and straining for the first week.

-- You should avoid getting shampoo and soap into your eye.
+- You should avoid getting shampoo and soap into your eye for about 4 weeks.

 - You should avoid swimming for 12 weeks.